ivanvaccari/openapi2pdf-cli/README.md

 This tool uses handlebars templates to generate the documentation.
 The template is composed of multiple files, each one responsible for rendering a specific section of the documentation.

-This tool provides the following built-in templates:
+The following templates are available out of the box:
 - `postman`,  inspired by the Postman documentation style
 - `hurraycola`, inspired by some random documents found online

 Omitting the `template` option in the configuration file will use the `postman` built-in template.

+You can customize the templates in two ways:
-You can use your own template by specifying the `template` option in the configuration file with the path (relative to the config file) to your template directory.
-The template directory must contain the following files:
+- define your own template directory in your working directory (eg: where the config file is located), in which you must specify **all** the required template files.
+Set the relative path of the template directory in the `template` option of the configuration file.
+- define a directory with the same name of a built-in template (e.g. `postman` or `hurraycola`) in your working directory (eg: where the config file is located), and override only the files you want to customize.
+The other files will be taken from the built-in template.
+Set the name of the built-in template in the `template` option of the configuration file,

+Based on your case, you can use one of the built-in templates as a starting point and customize it to your needs.
+The following files are defined in each template:

 - `api.hbs`: template for the "Rest Api" page, which includes all the operations
 - `assumptions.hbs`: template for the "Assumptions" page, that you can use to describe any assumption made in the API design or to add custom notes after the `frontpage.hbs` content.